ainilili/snail/docs/_coverpage.md

 # Nico With Snail

 > Learning is like a snail.
-It must be slow and purposeful
+It must be slow and purposeful :rocket:

 [GitHub](https://github.com/ainilili/snail)
 [Getting Started](#记)